Boost Event-Driven Tactile Learning with Location Spiking Neurons: Experiments

 \subsubsection{Comparing Models}

 We compare our model with the state-of-the-art SNN methods for event-driven tactile learning, including Tactile-SNN~\cite{taunyazov2020event} and TactileSGNet~\cite{gu2020tactilesgnet}.
-Tactile-SNN employs \textbf{TSRM neurons} as the building blocks, and the network structure of Tactile-SNN is Input-SFc0-SFc1.
-TactileSGNet utilizes \textbf{TLIF neurons} as the building blocks and proposes the spiking graph neural network (SGNet).
-The network structure of TactileSGNet is Input-SGNet-SFc1-SFc2-SFc3.
-As in~\cite{taunyazov2020event}, we also compare our model against conventional deep learning, specifically Gated Recurrent Units (GRUs)~\cite{cho2014learning} with Multi-layer Perceptrons (MLPs) and 3D convolutional neural networks~\cite{gandarias2019active}.
+Tactile-SNN employs \textbf{TSRM neurons} as the building blocks, and the network structure of Tactile-SNN is the same as the fully-connected SNN with TSRM neurons in the Hybrid\_SRM\_FC.
+TactileSGNet utilizes \textbf{TLIF neurons} as the building blocks and the network structure of TactileSGNet is the same as the spatial spiking graph neural network in the Hybrid\_LIF\_GNN.
+As in~\cite{taunyazov2020event}, we also compare our model against conventional deep learning, specifically Gated Recurrent Units (GRUs)~\cite{cho2014learning} with Multi-layer Perceptrons (MLPs) and 3D convolutional neural networks (3D\_CNN)~\cite{gandarias2019active}.
 The network structure of GRU-MLP is Input-GRU-MLP, where MLP is only utilized at the final time step.
-And the network structure of CNN-3D is Input-3D\_CNN1-3D\_CNN2-Fc1.
+And the network structure of CNN-3D is Input-3D\_CNN1-3D\_CNN2-FC, where FC is for the fully-connected layer.